surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 <br/>

-### Modulation source buttons
+### Modulation source selectors
-Once routed to any parameter, the modulation source buttons change their appearance depending if they are selected, and if they are routed in the current patch or not. (scene dependent)
+Once routed to any parameter, the modulation source selectors change their appearance depending if they are selected, and if they are routed in the current patch or not. (scene dependent)

 ![Illustration 8: Modulation sources look different when